 NOTE 4(#1101)—Error recovery of the RDG mechanism is the responsibility of the RD initiator.

 NOTE 5(#1101)—After transmitting a PPDU containing an RDG, if the response is corrupted so that the state of the RDG/More PPDU subfield is unknown, the RD initiator of the RD exchange is not allowed to transmit after a (#156)SIFS.
 Transmission can occur a PIFS(#156) after deassertion of CS.

+NOTE 6 – Control response frames generated by HE STAs are assumed to not be capable of carrying the HT Control field.

 (#5156)A STA that transmits a QoS +CF-Ack(#369) (#100)Data frame according to the rules in 10.22.3.5 (HCCA transfer rules) may also include an RDG in that frame provided that